-The $HOME/.ppprc file is not needed on the dial-out machine for Solaris PPP 4.0 to work correctly.
-Additionally, you do not need to have a $HOME/.ppprc on a dial-out machine, except for special circumstances.
+The $HOME/.ppprc file is not needed on the dial-out system for Oracle Solaris PPP 4.0 to work correctly.
+Additionally, you do not need to have a $HOME/.ppprc on a dial-out system, except for special circumstances.
 Create one or more .ppprc files if you do the following:

 Allow multiple users with differing communications needs to call remote peers from the same system.
 In such an instance, create individual .ppprc files in the home directories of each user who must dial out.